grimme-lab/xtb/README.md

 ```

 > [!IMPORTANT]
-> Compilation with `meson` on macOS differs from the protocol for Linux-based systems:
+> Compilation with `meson` on macOS differs slightly from the protocol for Linux-based systems.
+Different BLAS libraries can lead to deviating results in rare cases – please stick to the following instructions.

 <details>
   <summary><b>Setting up meson on macOS</b></summary>